robbintt/outlines/references/http1.1.md

 ### Future

 - Digesting the cacheing RFC will take some time (rfc7234).
-- I am not sure what range requests are for, that's worth some quick research
+- Range requests are used for multi-part downloads, particularly in the browser.
     - [MDN on Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)
+        - This has some good curl examples that help to show how range requests are done in the app backend

 ### Primary RFCs Summarized Below